kareltresnak/kareltresnak.github.io/README.md

 **Target:** Students of SPŠ a VOŠ Příbram

 A high-performance **Progressive Web App (PWA)** engineered to automate the bureaucratic process of compiling the official Czech "Maturita" exam protocol.
-Built on a strict **Zero-Dependency Client-Side** architecture, it functions as a fully offline native application.
+Built on a strict **Zero-Dependency Client-Side** architecture, it functions as a fully offline native application with decentralized state management.

 ### ⚙️ Technical Highlights
-* **Zero-Knowledge Privacy Shield:** Implementation of a strict local-only data pipeline.
-Personally Identifiable Information (PII) and application state are serialized exclusively via `LocalStorage` with absolutely no backend database, telemetry, or network traffic.
+* **Zero-Knowledge Privacy & Security:** Implementation of a strict local-only data pipeline.
+Personally Identifiable Information (PII) is serialized exclusively via `LocalStorage` with zero backend telemetry.
+Includes a custom **XSS (Cross-Site Scripting) mitigation layer** that sanitizes all user inputs before DOM injection.
+* **Stateless Transfer & Deep Linking:** Engineered a zero-backend sharing mechanism that serializes the application state into a deterministically sorted URL payload.
+Includes a composite-canvas engine generating high-resolution, print-ready QR codes (with algorithmically calculated Quiet Zones) for seamless cross-device optical data transfer.
+* **Smart State Sandbox (Import Engine):** Developed an asynchronous preview environment that intercepts incoming URL payloads.
+It automatically evaluates the foreign dataset against complex matrix requirements (chronological and genre quotas) and offers safe merging capabilities with strict **Buffer Overflow protection** (capped at 20 items).
+* **Defensive Programming:** Implemented an auto-healing boot routine that actively scans for and resolves corrupted or poisoned states in the local memory upon initialization.
-* **PWA & Offline-First Architecture:** Integrated Service Worker (`sw.js`) with caching strategies, providing 100% offline uptime and native installation capabilities on Android and iOS devices.
+* **PWA & Offline-First Architecture:** Integrated Service Worker (`sw.js`) with cache-first strategies and semantic versioning (`v4.x.x`), providing 100% offline uptime.
+Features dynamic Cache API querying for real-time Version Stamping in the UI.
+* **OS-Delegated UI Mimicry:** Designed an adaptive user interface.
+Uses Weber-Fechner calibrated contrast for Dark Mode and delegates Light Mode rendering to the user's OS (`prefers-color-scheme`), providing an exact 1:1 colorimetric match with the official SPŠ Příbram digital ecosystem.
-* **Pixel-Perfect Print Engine:** Engineered a 1:1 physical emulation of the official SPŠ Příbram protocol.
-The print DOM bypasses volatile browser print modules by utilizing structural nested HTML tables and `<colgroup>` matrices to enforce absolute geometric stability and locked typography.
+* **Pixel-Perfect Print Engine:** Engineered a physical emulation of the official school protocol.
+The print DOM bypasses volatile browser print modules by utilizing structural HTML tables and `<colgroup>` matrices to enforce absolute geometric stability.
-* **Navigation Architecture:** Full keyboard navigation support using the **Roving Tabindex** pattern, focus-traps, and custom hotkeys (e.g., `/` for search) for fluid, mouse-free accessibility.
+* **Accessibility (A11y):** Full keyboard navigation support using the **Roving Tabindex** pattern, focus-traps, and custom hotkeys (e.g., `/` for search) for fluid, mouse-free interaction.
-* **Algorithmic Validation:** Real-time evaluation engine dynamically parsing complex state against matrix requirements (genre distribution and chronological quotas).

 ---